-I was a teacher and head teacher for many years in special schools.
-Having been a National Leader for Education I have carried out school improvement consultancy in several special schools and several SEND reviews in mainstream schools on behalf of Brays Teaching School Alliance and the Birmingham Education Partnership (BEP).
-I served on the BEP School Improvement Advisory Committee for six years.
-I joined the Hallmoor IEB in 2015 and have chaired the Hallmoor Local Academy Council since 2017.
-I have also served as a governor in two other special schools.
+Paul was a teacher and head teacher for many years in special schools.
+Having been a National Leader of Education, he has carried out school improvement consultancy in several special schools and several SEND reviews in mainstream schools on behalf of Brays Teaching School Alliance and the Birmingham Education Partnership (BEP).
+He served on the BEP School Improvement Advisory Committee for six years.
+He joined the Hallmoor IEB in 2015 and has chaired the Hallmoor Local Academy Council since 2017.
+He has also served as a governor in two other special schools.

-I believe in the values of the Forward Education Trust and want to help it to raise the aspirations of our pupils and their families and to support them in achieving them.
-I also want to contribute to empowering staff and governors in our schools.
+Paul believes in the values of the Forward Education Trust and want to help it to raise the aspirations of our pupils and their families and to support them in achieving them.
+He also wants to contribute to empowering staff and governors in our schools.

 Susan Mary Casey